vishal24102002/Solana_trading_platform/README.markdown

 - **Private Key**: Store your wallet private key securely in the `.env` file or database.
 Never hardcode it in the script.
 - **Environment Variables**: Do not commit your `.env` file to version control.
 Add it to `.gitignore`.
 - **Twilio Credentials**: The current script hardcodes Twilio credentials in `send_telegram_call`.
 For better security, add them to the `.env` file as `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`, and update the function to use `os.getenv()`.

-## Contributing
-Feel free to submit issues or pull requests to improve the project.
-Focus areas for improvement include:
-- Adding support for more blockchains.
-- Enhancing the GUI with additional features (e.g., portfolio tracking).
-- Improving error handling and user feedback.